The question we’ve been asked the most by clients the past few months is:…

 Time Your Most Important Arguments to Help Jurors Remember Them

 Teachers often waste their most valuable time in the classroom.
-In a standard one-hour class, the first ten minutes and the last ten minutes boast the highest retention rates for students, but teachers far too blogphoto2often spend those minutes reviewing attendance, listing future assignments, or taking care of various housekeeping tasks.
+In a standard one-hour class, the first ten minutes and the last ten minutes boast the highest retention rates for students, but teachers far too often spend those minutes reviewing attendance, listing future assignments, or taking care of various housekeeping tasks.

 There is some evidence that so-called “primacy-recency” is a broader phenomenon.
 Experiments show that given a list of ten items, people are most likely to remember the first few and the last few.
 In short, we tend to remember things that happen early in a particular sequence, and towards the end of a particular sequence.